I have lots of fun news for you today! It must be because it’s my favourite season of the year.

 Here in the Netherlands, the Dutch celebrate Sint on 5 December.
 It’s very traditional at this time of year to eat pepernoten – very small cookies with a lovely spice mix including lots of cinnamon.

-We were busy last week making some in class.
-So busy that I completely forgot to make a photo!
-I find it so therapeutic rolling marble sized balls of dough and love the smell of the speculaas spices cooking in the classroom.
+I love making these in class with the children – it is so therapeutic rolling marble sized balls of dough and love the smell of the speculaas spices cooking in the classroom.
 Makes me get in the mood for the season.

 For those of you that would like to give it a try, here is my favourite no-fail recipe I’ve been using for years I originally found on the Babyccinokids blog (now closed).